-The Visibility Rules functionality allows admin/ HR manager to set access permissions for the appraisal for each form and for each stakeholder in the performance plan at each state of appraisal workflow.
-This means you can control access of appraisal forms for employees, their managers and HR manager at each stage.
-For example, you can configure an appraisal form in initiated state to be viewed and edited only by an employee.
-The same form would only be viewed by the employee in submitted to manager state and the manager would have view and edit rights on the form.
+Empxtrack allows setting up of access permissions for the appraisal forms for multiple stakeholders.
+Visibility rules are easily configured for appraisal forms at each stage.
+For instance, an appraisal form is configured in Initiated state to be viewed and edited only by an employee.
+The same form would only be viewed by the employee in Submitted to manager state and the manager would have view and edit rights on the form.

 To setup visibility rules for the forms, you need to:

-The first thing that you need to do is to modify the default visibility rules for the users involved in the appraisal plan.
+Modify the default visibility rules for the users involved in the appraisal plan (if required).
 You can enable the visibility for the user and then configure overrides or you can leave the default rule with no access rights and then proceed with creating new override rules that allow access rights.

-The decision to configure the default rule with enable/ disable/ view rights should be based on the number of forms available to a user in enable/ disable state.
+The decision to configure the default rule with enable, disable, view rights should be based on the number of forms available to a user in enable or disable state.

 For example, an employee will have edit rights on most of the forms whereas the HR manager will have only view rights on most of the forms.

-Once the default rules are configured, you should create their override rules so that each state of the workflow can be handled separately for each user.
+Once the default rules are configured, create override rules so that each state of the workflow can be handled separately for each user.
 For example, you cannot allow edits to employees on appraisal forms once the form is submitted to their managers.

 - No View: This option disables all rights including forms visibility on all the forms to the selected user.